ms/buildtogether.tech/src/security/index.md

 and semi-colons in the user's input and then use the result in place of the question mark `?` in the query.

-A [% g xss %]cross-site scripting[% /g %] attack works in the same way.
+A [% g xss "cross-site scripting" %] attack works in the same way.
 Suppose an online chat system displays whatever the user types as a message.
 If the user types in something that looks like a `<script>` tag containing some JavaScript, then whoever views the message will run that JavaScript in their